That Drug Expiration Date May Be More Myth Than Fact

 But to Lee Cantrell, who helps run the California Poison Control System, the cache was an opportunity to answer an enduring question about the actual shelf life of drugs: Could these drugs from the bell-bottom era still be potent?

-Cantrell called Roy Gerona, a University of California, San Francisco, researcher who specializes in analyzing chemicals.
-Gerona had grown up in the Philippines, and had seen people recover from sickness by taking expired drugs with no apparent ill effects.
+Cantrell called Roy Gerona, a University of California, San Francisco researcher who specializes in analyzing chemicals.
+Gerona grew up in the Philippines and had seen people recover from sickness by taking expired drugs with no apparent ill effects.

 "This was very cool," Gerona says.
 "Who gets the chance of analyzing drugs that have been in storage for more than 30 years?"